 If some degree of motion and sensory function remains after an injury, you’ve suffered incomplete spinal cord injury.
 It can still deliver the message to the brain via the spinal cord.
 The severity of the spinal cord injury is the sole determinant of mobility.
 Five types of injuries fall into this category:

-These are the most frequent type of spinal cord injury; it usually lasts only a few days and heal quickly.
+These are the most frequent type of spinal cord injury; it usually lasts only a few days and heals quickly.

 Paralysis caused by a spinal cord injury can also be referred to as: